Costa Rica hero image

 San José Basecamp

-• Launch in San José for city orientation, partner meetings, and culture nights.
+• Launch in San José for city orientation, partner meetings, and cultural nights.

-• Visit Poás or Irazú volcano for reflection and creation overview.
+• Visit Poás or Irazú volcano for reflection and a practical introduction to Costa Rica's volcanic ecology.

 Arenal & Northern Outreach

-• Travel to La Fortuna; combine jungle reflection, service projects, and hot spring downtime.
+• Travel to La Fortuna and combine jungle reflection, service projects, and hot spring downtime.

 • Engage in reforestation, water projects, or education partnerships in nearby villages.